jonase/learndatalogtoday/resources/chapters/chapter-3.md

 A tuple input is written as e.g. `[?name ?age]` and can be used when you want to destructure an input.
-Let's say you have the vector ["James Cameron", "Arnold Schwarznegger"] and you want to use this as input to find all movies where these two people collaborated:
+Let's say you have the vector `["James Cameron" "Arnold Schwarznegger"]` and you want to use this as input to find all movies where these two people collaborated:

     [:find ?title